JuliaYan-hub/recipes-analysis/README.md

   frameborder="0"
 ></iframe>

-The observed difference (red dashed line) falls within the bulk of the distribution.
-Such indicate that the difference is not statistically significant.
+The observed difference falls within the bulk of the distribution, which confirms that the difference is not statistically significant.
 This supports our conclusion that the model is fair with respect to high-calorie and low-calorie recipes.